 - Ricotta cheese – ricotta is one of my favorites, especially in summer recipes

 - Parmesan Cheese – no pasta dish is complete without a bit of parmesan.
 Make sure to use freshly grated in order for it to melt smoothly.
-Use a blender to quickly grate the cheese.

 It is very easy to turn this into a gluten-free pasta recipe.
 Simply replace the standard pasta with a gluten free pasta option.
 My favorite gluten free pasta is a brown rice pasta.
 You can get a delicious brown rice fusili at Trader Joe’s that would be perfect when mixed with the creamy corn sauce.